 The JFABC digital library is an online guide and finding aid for the rich collection of artists’ publications available in Flaxman Library Special Collections, bringing together publications in all formats and media including: books, zines, multiples, video and audio recordings, digital works, periodicals, and other intimate works of art created by artists of local, national, and international significance.
 Follow the directions below to access the collection off campus:

-JFABC staff can build a slideshow presentation of artists’ publications based on topics you wish to share with your class.
-Please email email@example.com to discuss the topics relevant to your class.
+JFABC staff can build a slideshow or video presentation of artists’ publications based on topics you wish to share with your class.
+Please email firstname.lastname@example.org to discuss the topics relevant to your class.

 Classes working on artists’ publications can request JFABC staff for virtual critiques of your student’s work through Zoom or Google Hangouts.
 Critiques are available for individuals or groups.

 Need help with a book or publication you're working on?
 Present your work and get feedback.
-JFABC Staff will continue to offer Publication Clinics throughout the summer by appointment only in a Zoom meeting format.
+JFABC Staff will continue to offer Publication Clinics by appointment only in a Zoom meeting format.
 Open to all students and faculty.
-Please email April at firstname.lastname@example.org for the Zoom meeting code.
+Please email the Special Collections Manager at email@example.com for the Zoom meeting code.

 JFABC staff are available for reference questions and consultations.
 Please email firstname.lastname@example.org.